EXPERT PROMPTING MASTERCLASS

 "Give me a deep dive on X. Be thorough."

-"Walk me through this step-by-step, assuming I know nothing."
+"Walk me through step-by-step, assume I know nothing."

 Technique 3: Multi-Turn Sculpting